Connect with others who understand.

 • Taking medications that suppress the immune system

-You can reduce your risk of developing shingles by getting the recombinant zoster vaccine (Shingrix).
+You can reduce your risk of developing shingles by getting the zoster vaccine (Shingrix).
+It’s a recombinant vaccine, which means it’s made using a small part of the virus to safely train your immune system to fight it.
 The CDC recommends the two-shot vaccine for adults 50 and older.
-Getting the vaccine is the only way to protect against both shingles and postherpetic neuralgia, a shingles complication that can cause burning pain in the nerves and skin and continue after the painful rash and blisters have healed.
+Getting the vaccine is the only way to protect against shingles and serious complications like postherpetic neuralgia, a shingles complication that can cause burning pain in the nerves and skin.
+If you have questions about the shingles vaccine, ask your healthcare provider for guidance.

-Authors of one study found a significantly higher risk of shingles in people with psoriasis than in people without.
-When they investigated further, they discovered that the risk appears to be highest for people treated with immunomodulatory therapy or phototherapy and those with severe psoriasis.
+Although research has found that people with psoriasis may have an increased risk of developing shingles, it’s unclear what’s responsible for this potential connection.
+One study discovered that the risk appears to be highest for people treated with immunomodulatory therapy or phototherapy and those with severe psoriasis.

 The opposite association also appears to be true.
 In another study, people with no history of psoriasis were nearly 1.66 times more likely to develop the skin condition after a shingles diagnosis.
-While researchers did not suggest what may cause the connection, they did note that in all cases, when psoriasis appeared, it developed in the same places as the shingles lesions.
+While researchers didn’t suggest what may cause the connection, they did note that in all cases, when psoriasis appeared, it developed in the same places as the shingles lesions.

 What Are the Symptoms of Psoriasis and Shingles?